gmbonini/image_enhancement/README.md

 The scripts:

--   image_cropper.py: removes black borders from pictures by detecting them and cropping only the image itself.
+-   image_cropper.py: Removes black borders from pictures by detecting them and cropping only the image itself.
--   color_correction.py: make adjustments in the image color with two methods: 1 - Using only image processing techniques; 2 - Using a Deep Learning model that is able to generate images, to perform a fully-automatic color correction and detail enhancement.
-The default enhancement method is with image processing.
+-   enhance_image_opencv.py: Make adjustments in the image color using only image processing techniques.
+-   enhance_image_gan.py: Make adjustments in the image color using a Deep Learning model that is able to generate images, to perform a fully-automatic color correction and detail enhancement.

--   brightness_correction.py: apply a complex brightness correction algorithm to a directory containing images.
+-   enhance_image_skimage.py: Apply a complex image enhancement algorithm to a directory containing images.

 ### Installation